ebrasha/abdal-security-headers/README.md

 > Ebrahim Shafiei

 ## Made For
-### Improve Your WebSite security With Abdal Security Headers
+### Improve Your Wordpress Security With Abdal Security Headers

 **Installation**
 > After Install Abdal Security Headers Please Just Active This Plugin And Enjoy!